-Early Recognition – to get help
+CALL – to get help

 Prompt recognition of cardiac arrest is key.
 If someone is not responsive and not breathing normally, immediately call emergency services (000) and get an AED.
-An early call for help gives the next two links the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.
+An early call for help gives the next two steps the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.

-Early CPR – to buy time
+PUSH – to buy time

-Early defibrillation – to restart heart
+SHOCK – to restart heart

-The fourth link in the Chain of Survival is advanced care.
+After Call, Push, Shock, survival becomes dependent on advanced care.
 Paramedics and other highly trained EMS personnel provide this advanced life support, which can include basic life support, defibrillation, administration of cardiac drugs, and the insertion of endotracheal breathing tubes (intubation).
 They can help maintain a normal heart rhythm after successful defibrillation and monitor the patient on the way to the hospital.

 Knowing these three easy steps means you know how to help someone survive sudden cardiac arrest.
 But to make Call, Push, Shock effective, AED access is critical.
 Don’t let the lack of an AED stop you from saving a life, get one today.